-Next we want to highlight the search term in our blog post.
-This is a little more complicated than before, as out blog post is in MDX and we use MDXRenderer to render it.
+Next, we want to highlight the search term in our blog post.
+This is a little more complicated than before, as our blog post is in MDX, and we use MDXRenderer to render it.
 Luckily, MDXRenderer accepts a wrapper.
 We will use that wrapper to highlight the code.
-Let's take a look at how this is done:
+Let’s have a look at how this is done:

 Starting at the bottom, we add the wrapper to the

 shortcodes in the rendered content, so we do not need to